 Volunteer for a local non-profit.
 That might mean cooking a meal at a soup kitchen, organizing things at a charity auction or helping with a 5K race.
 Remember organizations like pet rescues or animal shelters.
 Don't just save those ideas for the holidays, non-profits need help all year long.

-You really think dinner is the way to go?
+Do you think dinner is the way to go?
 Then make it an event.
 Start by picking your date up and going to the grocery store.
 Shop for the ingredients while you learn a little about your dates likes, dislikes, food preferences and allergies.
 If there's a farmers market and you're particularly adventurous, plan on making the entire meal out of what you find there.

 Having a picnic is good, but don't choose a typical location.
 Put everything in a backpack and head to a scenic viewpoint.
 Kayak or paddleboard to a remote beach.
 Take a bike ride to the perfect park.
 Getting there and back is half the fun, while giving you time to learn more about your date.

-Play tourist in your own hometown.
+Play tourist in your hometown.
 Grab a camera and take pictures of historical buildings.
 Fill a pocket full of nickels and see how many fountains you can make a wish at.
 Pose for a snapshot in front of every bust you find.
-You might even try wandering around your own neighborhood and taking pictures of all the interesting flowers and plants you see.
+You might even try wandering around your neighborhood and taking pictures of all the interesting flowers and plants you see.

-In Key West a fun thing to do is take a picture with your date and the Key West Mystery Blob.
+In Key West, a fun thing to do is take a picture with your date and the Key West Mystery Blob.
 A local artist has placed pictures of the "Mystery Blob" all around town.
 Half the challenge is simply locating them.